Medicare Eligibility: Are You Ready to Enroll?

 Initial Enrollment Period

 If you are new to Medicare, you have an Initial Enrollment Period (IEP).
-For most people, this period extends from three months before the month you turn 65 to the three months after you turn 65.
-It also includes the month you turn 65.
+For most people, this seven-month period includes the three full months before and after the month you turn 65.

 For example, if you turn 65 in June: